Skip to main content

 Coupled with in-app messaging, push notifications can bring users back into your app and remind them of what’s left in their cart, alert them of a promotion or delivery time, or bring them back to socially engage with other users.

-If users have their push notifications on, they can receive notifications from your app at any time.
+If users have their push notifications on, they can receive notifications from your app anytime.
 Push notifications are a great alternative to SMS, as they allow for media-rich communication and can side-step federal messaging regulations and costs.

 In-app messaging

-In-app messaging connects businesses with customers in a personal way, creating a sense of connection — that immediately inspires confidence and trust in the business.
+In-app messaging connects businesses with customers personally, creating a sense of connection — that immediately inspires confidence and trust in the business.

 Omni channel communications example